Disconnected entanglement entropy as a marker of edge modes in a periodically driven Kitaev chain: Short-range Kitaev chain

 where $c_{n}$ ($c_{n}^{\dagger}$) is the annihilation (creation) operator for a spinless fermion on the $n$-th site, $\gamma$ is the nearest-neighbor hopping parameter, $\Delta$ is the strength of the $p$-wave superconducting pairing, and $\mu$ is the on-site chemical potential.
 The parameters $\gamma$, $\Delta$ and $\mu$ will be taken to be real unless otherwise mentioned.
-Consequently, the Hamiltonian respects time-reversal symmetry ($\mathcal{T}$), particle-hole symmetry ($\mathcal{P}$) and sub-lattice$/$chiral symmetry ($\mathcal{C}$) and the system belongs to the BDI symmetry class.
+Consequently, the Hamiltonian respects time-reversal symmetry, particle-hole symmetry and sub-lattice$/$chiral symmetry and the system belongs to the BDI symmetry class~\cite{dsen13,trs_sen13}.
 Definition of the winding number and topological properties of a short-range Kitaev chain are briefly discussed in Appendix~\ref{sec_topology}.

-It is noteworthy that in a chain with short-ranged couplings and open boundary conditions, the DEE, calculated in the ground state of static Hamiltonian, is an integer multiple of $\ln(2)$, i.e., $S_{D}=p \ln(2)$, where $p$ is the total number of modes at the edges of an open chain (see Ref.~\cite{fromholz20, micallo20, msaikat22}).
-The total number of edge modes is twice the number of modes at each edge.
-Therefore, the values of the DEE in the topologically non-trivial ($-1<\mu<1$) and trivial ($|\mu| >1$) phases of a Kitaev chain are $2\ln(2)$ and zero, respectively, and there is a discontinuous jump in the value of the DEE at the QCP separating the two phases.
+It is noteworthy that in a chain with short-ranged couplings and open boundary conditions, the DEE, calculated in the ground state of static Hamiltonian, is an integer multiple of $\ln(2)$, i.e., $S_{D}=p \ln(2)$, where $p$ is the number of modes localized at each edge of a chain with the open boundary conditions (see Ref.~\cite{fromholz20}).
+Therefore, the values of the DEE in the topologically non-trivial ($-1<\mu<1$) and trivial ($|\mu| >1$) phases of a Kitaev chain with $\gamma=1$ and $\Delta \neq 0$ are $\ln(2)$ and zero, respectively, and there is a discontinuous jump in the value of the DEE at the QCP separating the two phases.
 Thus, the DEE plays a role equivalent to the winding number for an open chain.